Prepare for your trip

 An approved ESTA travel authorization is:

-- Valid for up to two years or your passport expires, whichever comes first
+- Valid for up to 2 years or your passport expires, whichever comes first

 - Valid for multiple entries into the U.S.